neondatabase/website/content/docs/guides/flyway.md

 ## Configure flyway

-Configure Flyway by uncommenting and updating the following items in the `/conf/flyway.conf` file.
-You retrieved the required connection details in the previous step.
+Configure Flyway to connect to your Neon database by uncommenting and updating the following items in the `/conf/flyway.conf` file with the connection details you retrieved in the previous step.

 <CodeBlock shouldWrap>